NiallBunting/niallbunting.github.io/_posts/2023-07-01-one-ingredient-challenge.markdown

   </div>
 </div>

 **Thoughts:** It was a hot day today, would have been nice to go to the pub for a pint after finishing our walk.
+The spices that I bought that contain a single spice have more taste then the regular supermarket spices I buy.
+I think i'm going to buy those instead in future.

 [maltodextrin]: https://en.wikipedia.org/wiki/Maltodextrin
 [phytohaemagglutinin]: https://en.wikipedia.org/wiki/Phytohaemagglutinin